-Under the Bureau of Indian Standards Act, 2016, a foreign manufacturer operating in India is granted the if the products it manufactures meet the prescribed Indian standards.
+Under the Bureau of Indian Standards Act, 2016, a foreign manufacturer operating in India is granted the Foreign Manufacturer's Certification Scheme if the products it manufactures meet the prescribed Indian standards.

 Electronics and IT Goods (as notified by the Department of Electronics and Information Technology) are exempt from the Scheme because they fall under the category of Compulsory Certification.
 Foreign Manufacturers Certification Department (FMCD) at BIS Headquarters in New Delhi issues the license.

 The BIS license is only valid for the location where the product is manufactured and tested.
 As a result, each manufacturing location must submit its own application.